 - Performances by visiting groups

 Students are required to attend school by law.
 If there is a good reason for a student to be absent we require an explanation by written note or a phone call.
-We will follow up absence and lateness with text messages and letters and visits from the Manukau Attendance officers if we do not receive these explanations. (see Lateness also)
+We will follow up absence and lateness with letters and visits from the Manukau Attendance officers if we do not receive these explanations. (see Lateness also)

 Kia Aroha College starts at 8.45 a.m. and finishes at 3.00 p.m.